Lululemon Mission Statement, Vision & Core Values Explained

 Strategic PriorityMission ConnectionCapital Allocation Evidence

-International expansion (6 new markets in 2026)"Elevate the world"Store openings in Greece, Austria, Poland, Hungary, Romania, India[2]
+International expansion (6 new markets in 2026)"Elevate the world"Store openings in Greece, Austria, Poland, Hungary, Romania, and India

 Men's apparel doubling by 2026"Full potential within every one of us"Product development, marketing investment, store format changes